-The Government has recently introduced several different methods for qualifying purchasers to receive government assistance, all under the umbrella of ‘Help To Buy.’
+The Government have introduced several different methods for qualifying purchasers to receive government assistance, all under the umbrella of ‘Help To Buy.’
 We have a brief guide to these schemes below, but for more information and assistance, please contact our New Homes team.

 Help to Buy Equity Guarantee